I had a bit of treat when I got to spend a day aboard the MSC Divina, which stopped in New York City on its way from Miami to Rome.

 I didn’t see a schedule of organized activities, so they could have more all-ages options, and newer ships have added more water features.

 MSC’s European accent will not be for everyone.
 But neither is the constant activity, loud music and high-adrenaline thrills of other mass-market cruise lines.
-If your family likes playing board games together and reading by the pool and and you want a quality, but sightly more low-key cruise experience this could be ther right fit.
+If your family likes playing board games together and reading by the pool and you want a quality, but sightly more low-key cruise experience, this could be ther right fit.